Published August 8, 2025 by Nicole Burke

 Napa cabbage comes from the brassica family and loves to be grown in cooler weather.
 Unlike some of its cousins, however, Napa cabbage does not handle frost very well.
 Plant your Napa cabbage seeds about 80 days before your first frost date, and you'll be good to go!

-Learn tips and tricks to grow cabbage in your kitchen garden.
+→ Learn tips and tricks to grow Napa cabbage.

 Not only are chives easy to grow, but they make a fantastic companion plant for the rest of your cool-season leafy greens.
 They actually attract beneficial insects and deter pests.